-Despite rapturous reviews out of last month’s Sundance Film Festival, writer-director Eliza Hittman’s drama “Beach Rats” was the focus of intense scrutiny for a brutal act of violence and the implied death of a young gay man targeted through a cruising website.
+Despite rapturous reviews out of last January’s Sundance Film Festival, writer-director Eliza Hittman’s drama “Beach Rats” has been the focus of intense scrutiny for a brutal act of violence and the implied death of a young gay man targeted through a cruising website.

 “As a gay man I found this intensely difficult to watch, I was really writhing in my seat,” one audience member told Hittman at a Q&A following the first screening in Park City.
 “I’m really angry to see this story told yet again, in a way that makes me feel almost hopeless for so many of my brothers,” he added.